Bumpff/SoftRF_Skyview/README.md

 # SkyView WAGA Device (softRF)

-Note: I'm new to GitHub and C++ programming!
+Note: I'm new to GitHub and C++ programming so this may not meet normal standards!

 This project began in Feb 25 as a development of the SoftRF Skyview EZ display.